Super snacks!

 • Cheddar cheese with a slice of apple

-• Brown Pita bread or a bagel with peanut butter is a substantial snack for after a game of football or swimming.
+• Wholegrain pitta bread or a bagel with peanut butter is a substantial snack for after a game of football or swimming

-• Fruit Smoothies, either made fresh at home, or bought for after school.
-There are many new brands on the market now and all are sold in the main supermarket chains.
+• Fruit smoothies, either made fresh at home, or bought for after school.
 Beware that some do contain a lot of sugar, and even though organic is probably best, it may also contain sugar.
 Read labels!

 • Drinks: Water is the most important and nutritious drink your child could have.
 Encourage him/her to drink water before anything else.
 After water, freshly squeezed apple or orange juices are available in small cartons or containers.
 Small cartons of milk are also a good choice.
 Again, read labels and make sure that nothing is added.
 Unfortunately, there are very few choices of healthy nutritious drinks for children as most drinks sold commercially contain masses of sugar.